TABLE-Foreign investors sold Japan stocks last week

-Feb 7 Software maker Autodesk Inc said Chief Executive Carl Bass would step down and two board members nominated by activist investor Sachem Head Capital would resign.
+* Total financings raised in January 2017 of $3.65 billion versus $5.12 billion in December 2016 Source text for Eikon: Further company coverage:

-TOKYO, Sept 15 Foreign investors sold a net 588.9 billion yen ($7.7 billion) of Japanese stocks last week, capital flows data from Japan's Ministry of Finance showed on Thursday.
+TOKYO Dec 15 Foreign investors sold a net 303.9 billion yen ($3.89 billion) of Japanese stocks last week, capital flows data from Japan's Ministry of Finance showed on Thursday.

 Details of net investments were as follows (in billion yen).